 We grant trade credit under contractual payment terms, generally without collateral, to our customers, which include high credit quality electric utilities, governmental entities, general contractors and builders, owners and managers of commercial and industrial properties.
 Consequently, we are subject to potential credit risk related to changes in business and economic factors.
 However, we generally have certain statutory lien rights with respect to services provided.
 Under certain circumstances such as foreclosures or negotiated settlements, we may take title to the underlying assets in lieu of cash in settlement of receivables.
-As of December 31, 2017, none of our customers individually exceeded 10.0% of accounts receivable.
-As of December 31, 2016, one customer individually exceeded 10.0% of accounts receivable with approximately 11.2% of the total accounts receivable amount (excluding the impact of allowance for doubtful accounts).
-Management believes the terms and conditions in our contracts, billing and collection policies are adequate to minimize the potential credit risk.
+As of December 31, 2018 and 2017, none of our customers individually exceeded 10.0% of accounts receivable.